Supercookiegaming/6502-ROR-Test-Board/README.md

 EasyEDA files are now available for both boards. you should be able to modifiy the design if you want.
 All i ask if you decide to modify the board you include "Originally Developed By SuperCookie" somewhere on the silkscreen, my logo is not required however.

 V1.1 now supports ZIF Sockets for the 6502 and the AT28C256.

+V1.1 now supports improved reset capablities.